pablonavarrob/RK4-orbital-integrator/README.md

 # RK4 Integrator
 Implementation of a Runge-Kutta 4 integrator for planetary orbits using only numpy.
+Shows improved stability over other methods when integrating for longer periods of time and it can also handle the precession of Mercury's orbit.

 The code takes a state vector and derives it for the integrator.
 There are two versions: an easy one, which utilizes for-loops, and a more complex one, which uses fancy indexing and masking for improved efficiency.